Wednesday, September 02, 2015

 Weeks in and weeks out, the Church has been urging people to pray for a government that upholds justice, transparency, accountability and equality irrespective of ethnicity and religious belief.
 It is so much easier to pray in the comfort of a sanctuary under the full blast of air-conditioners.

 There is no denying that God can indeed move mountain through prayer.
 Yet many of the biblical incidents did not happen just by uttering of prayers alone.
-A reluctant Jonah was commissioned to go to Nineveh to deliver the message and turn the people to God.
+A reluctant Jonah was commissioned to go to Nineveh to deliver the message and to turn the people to God.
 The walls of Jericho city was brought down after Joshua and his men spent seven days matching around the city.

 The corrupt regime of Marcos was ousted not by verbal rhetoric alone.
 The change came about through the People Power when men and women risked their lives and matched against tyranny.
 The dawning of Arab Spring commenced when men and women walked to the ground to demand change.
 Some paid with their lives.